dantdj/formulamass/README.md

 If you come across a problem of some kind, let me (Dan) know!
 There shouldn't be any, but there's always the possibility.

-Notes: Make sure you have a version of Python installed!
-This was developed using Python 2.7, which you can get here:
+Notes: Make sure you have version 2.7 of Python installed!
+This was developed using Python 2.7, after all, which you can get here:

 Windows: http://www.python.org/ftp/python/2.7.3/python-2.7.3.amd64.msi